What to wear in Vietnam - Clothing Tips

 What to wear when coming to sacred places in Vietnam?

-If you don't want to bring many clothes and intend to buy them in Vietnam.
-You have decided wisely!
+If you don't want to bring many clothes, you can easily buy them in Vietnam.
+It will be a wise decision.
 Clothing in Vietnam is very diverse and cheap, quality is also very good.
 Look for made in Vietnam stores like M2, Canifa ... prices will be very affordable and listed on each item.

 Start the discussion...